-Test the neutral safety switch periodically to ensure they are operating.
-To test the neutral safety switch; tilt the engine down and move the shift lever to the forward position, past first detent.
+Test the neutral safety switches periodically to ensure they are operating.
+To test the neutral safety switches; tilt the engines down and move the shift levers to the forward position, past first detent.
 DO NOT advance past the idle position.
 Turn the ignition key to the start position.
-The starter should not engage.
-Repeat test with the shift lever in reverse and the engine throttle at idle, the starter should not engage.
-If the engine starts in gear during this test, immediately move the control lever to the neutral position and turn the engine off.
+The starter should not engage for either engine.
+Repeat test with the shift levers in reverse and the engine throttles at idle, the starter should not engage for either engine.
+If an engine starts in gear during this test, immediately move the control levers to the neutral position and turn the engine off.
 Ejection or sudden loss of control can occur if an engine can start in gear and neutral safety switch system does not function properly.

 Test the neutral safety switch periodically.
 If the switch is not operating properly, DO NOT use the boat.
 Contact your Pursuit Dealer and have it repaired.
-An inoperable neutral safety switch can allow the engine to start in FORWARD or REVERSE causing sudden boat movement, throwing the operator and passengers off balance and possibly overboard.
+A neutral safety switch not operating properly can allow the boat to start in FORWARD or REVERSE causing sudden boat movement and throwing operator and passengers.